Ernesto Badini

 Ernesto Badini (born San Colombano al Lambro, 14 September 1876; died Milan, 6 July 1937) was an Italian opera singer that sang in the baritone range.
-He was trained at Milan Conservatory and made his debut as Matteo (in Frà Diavolo) at Lodi's Teatro Gaffurio in 1896.
+He was trained at the Milan Conservatory and made his debut as Matteo (in Frà Diavolo) at Lodi's Teatro Gaffurio in 1896.
 Badini was a regular performer at Milan's La Scala and achieved his greatest success in the comic role of Puccini's Gianni Schicchi.

 Biography

-In Il Signor Bruschino (Rossini), he was said with a generally "excellent cast" to have "co-operated with a will".
+In Il Signor Bruschino (Rossini), he was said to have "co-operated with a will" with a generally "excellent cast".
 At Covent Garden:

 he portrayed Marcello in Boheme (Puccini): "[not] particularly well-suited for [this part]" He also worked in South America and Salzburg.